|

 the most important factor during a usability test.
 The

-information that is obtained from the 1.10 Resources
+information that is obtained from the The

 research problem has been identified, and how to address the problem